OrderGroove nabs $20M to help brands raise their Amazon game

 It comes from National Securities, which has also made growth investments in Lyft, Palantir and Coursera.
 It brings the total raised by OrderGroove to $37 million, with previous backers including Lerer Hippeau Ventures, SWaN & Legend Ventures, Western Technology Investment, Silicon Valley Bank, FYRFLY Ventures and Scott Booth, the founder of Alibaba backer Lead Edge Capital.
 Booth has also joined the board of OrderGroove.

-Since being founded in 2010, OrderGroove has found a willing audience of hundreds of brands and retailers to become its paying customers.
+Since being founded in 2010, OrderGroove has found a willing audience of hundreds of brands and retailers to become its paying customers of its SaaS-based subscription services.
 No surprise there: one of the most regularly recurring themes in the world of commerce today, both online and offline, is how to compete effectively against Amazon and keep it from taking full ownership of your customers.

 “Amazon is terrifying for many companies,” Alvo said.
 “And it’s now getting into private labels for consumer packaged goods and more.
 Acquiring all the customer data and information that it has, Amazon can now easily switch over to its own brands and take your customers with them.”